atroposs-migration/atroposs-sample-module/_Instructions & READMEs/how-to-build-atroposs-module.md

 # How to create an Atroposs module

-This instructions explain how you can setup an angular module project for Atroposs.
+This instructions explain how you can setup an angular module project for Atroposs from scratch.
 <br>

 - [Generate project](#▶-generate-project)
 - [Generate library](#▶-generate-library)
 - [Generate test application](#▶-generate-test-application)